A Comprehensive Guide to Organizational Change

 Strategical

 These are changes that deal with an organization’s overall strategy.
-Most of the time, organizations need to adjust their strategies to gain a competitive edge, improve efficiency, respond to opportunities and threats, or make it easier to achieve their business goals.
+Most of the time, organizations need to adjust their change management strategies to gain a competitive edge, improve efficiency, respond to opportunities and threats, or make it easier to achieve their business goals.

 This could mean updating the company’s vision and mission, restructuring, or developing new skills and teams to handle certain tasks.